thalesfnsc/thalesfnsc/README.md

 ###  Some facts about me ⚡
-- I'm deeply interesting in Deep Learning and Astrophysics 🔭.
+- I'm deeply interesting in Deep Learning, Astrophysics and Neuroscience 🔭.
 - Always learning about application of Deep Neural Networks in physics 🧐.
 - Interested in Computational Fluid Dynamics (CFD) ⚡.
 - I’m currently working on understand how Physics Informed Neural Networks (PINNs) behave 🔭.